A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

-To analyse the relaxing tendency discussed above more quantitatively, we further increased the temporal resolution of the cluster analysis by dividing the half-century from 1971 to 2020 into a total of ten periods of five years each and performed cluster analysis in each discipline and period.
-We then rescaled the set of coupling heights with an appropriate monotonically increasing function to make the graph easier to see (Appendix \ref{app:clustering}).
-By comparing the mean of the rescaled coupling height distribution---hereinafter referred to as the (mean) International Coupling Distance (ICD)\endnote{The suggested view of the \q{Shrinking World} of research collaboration remains the same even if we employ the median, instead of the mean, of the rescaled coupling height distribution.}---across periods, we can evaluate whether the countries are, on average, getting closer or further away from each other over time.
+To analyse the trend of increasing collaboration discussed earlier in a more quantitative manner, we divided the half-century from 1971 to 2020 into 10 periods of 5 years each and performed cluster analysis in each discipline and period.
+We then rescaled the set of coupling heights with an appropriate monotonically increasing function to make the graph easier to read (Appendix \ref{app:clustering}).
+By comparing the mean of the rescaled coupling height distribution---hereinafter referred to as the (mean) International Coupling Distance (ICD)\endnote{ The suggested view of the \textit{\q{Shrinking World}} of research collaboration would remain the same even if we used the median, instead of the mean, of the rescaled coupling height distribution.}---across periods, we can determine whether countries are getting closer or further away from each other on average over time.

-Figure \ref{fig:line_ICD} shows the trends in the ICD index calculated for each discipline over time.
-As can be seen, there are variations in ICDs among disciplines.
-The relatively high level of ICD in {\ai} may be due to the characteristics of the discipline, where individual researchers tend to work independently without needing to cross borders.
-The low level of ICD for {\particle} and {\astro} is a good reflection of reality; it is difficult for a single country to accomplish the mission in such large-scale academic disciplines, and international collaboration is indispensable, consistent with the previous observation in Suppl.~Fig.~\ref{fig:line_intlrate}.
+Figure \ref{fig:line_ICD} displays the trends in the ICD index calculated for each discipline over time, showing variations in ICDs among disciplines. {\ai} exhibits a relatively high level of ICD, possibly because individual researchers in the field tend to work independently without needing to cross borders.
+The low level of ICD for {\particle} and {\astro} is a good reflection of reality; single countries cannot accomplish the mission in such large-scale academic disciplines, and international collaboration is indispensable, consistent with the previous observation in Suppl.~Fig.~\ref{fig:line_intlrate}.
 The level of ICD is also low for {\nuclear}, which may reflect that it is a broad engineering discipline that spans many fields, from nuclear physics to materials science and applied chemistry, requiring combining technical knowledge and expertise from various countries and sectors.